Leadership Development for

 The ElevateNPT Leadership Framework

-A complete system for nonprofit leadership
+A practical, disciplined system for nonprofit leadership

 Most nonprofits don’t struggle because of a lack of passion or commitment.